Analysis of neutrino oscillation parameters in the light on quantum entanglement: Concluding remarks

 In this study, we explored the effects of quantum entanglement within the framework of three-flavor neutrino oscillations, specifically in the context of the DUNE experiment.
 Our findings show the development of maximal entanglement between the muon neutrino ($\nu_{\mu}$) and tau neutrino ($\nu_{\tau}$), while the electron neutrino ($\nu_e$) remains nearly separable as a flavor state.
 To quantify the degree of entanglement, we use measurements such as EOF and concurrence, both of which clearly indicate the presence of entanglement in the three-flavor neutrino oscillation system.
 To further investigate whether this entanglement is bipartite or genuine tripartite, we apply the MOE inequality, specifically utilizing the CKW inequality.
 This inequality held true in the DUNE setup, showing that the system exhibits bipartite entanglement and suggesting the potential presence of W-state type entanglement.

 Focusing on the behavior of EOF and concurrence, we identify three energy windows where ``global minima", maxima, and ``local minima" occur.
 For the ``local" and ``global" minima points, we derive the best-fit oscillation parameters by minimizing entanglement.
 We extend these results at the minima points to examine sensitivities to CP violation (CPV), mass hierarchy, and the octant of the atmospheric mixing angle.
-In the presence of quantum entanglement, CPV sensitivity was reduced from $8.5~ \sigma$ to $8.2~\sigma$ and $7.0~ \sigma$ for the ``global" and ``local" minima, respectively.
+In the presence of quantum entanglement, CPV sensitivity was reduced from $8.50\sigma$ to $8.25\sigma$ and $7.19\sigma$, respectively, for $\delta_{CP}^{\text{true}}$ values between $0^{\circ}$ and $180^{\circ}$.
+In the range $\delta_{CP}^{\text{true}} = [180^{\circ}–360^{\circ}]$, the highest CPV sensitivity corresponds to the ``global'' minimum concurrence point with a value of $7.33\sigma$, while the ``local'' and NuFIT data points yield maximum sensitivities of $6.37\sigma$ and $7.04\sigma$, respectively.
 In contrast to CPV, the sensitivity to the mass hierarchy increase when considering the concept of entanglement.
 However, for octant sensitivity, due to the atmospheric mixing angle approaching maximal mixing at the points of minimum entanglement, there is no significant improvement in sensitivity in the presence of entanglement.

 In conclusion, examining neutrino oscillations through quantum entanglement offers a clearer understanding of the quantum nature of the three-flavor neutrino system.
 For instance, within the DUNE configuration, we observe three significant energy windows, with the ``global minimum" at 1.27 GeV and a ``local minimum" at 2.5 GeV. ``Global minimum" corresponds to the fully disentangled $\nu_{\mu}$ state, while the ``local minimum" represents a nearly separable $\nu_e$ flavor state that maintains a non-zero entangled state with $\nu_{\mu}$ and $\nu_{\tau}$.
 From the viewpoint of quantum entanglement, the event rate at 1.27 GeV enables a more precise extraction of neutrino oscillation parameters compared to the event rate at 2.5 GeV.
 Therefore, to obtain more accurate information on the oscillation parameters in the DUNE experiment, it is crucial to focus on event rates at the 1.27 GeV energy window.
 Incorporating the concept of quantum entanglement into neutrino oscillation studies enhances the precision in measuring neutrino oscillation parameters.